mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 Larger surfaces also benefited from shared infrastructure.
 Application-menu and action proxies connect QML menus to Mixxx commands and dialogs.
 Effects infrastructure provides effect selectors, presets, parameter controls, routing, and tests.
 Reusable sampler, microphone, auxiliary-input, and ducking components keep rack implementations consistent while allowing the LateNight layout to control their presentation.

-Finally, the project added QML-focused validation and CI smoke coverage so the interface can behave like a first-class Mixxx UI rather than a special demo mode.
+Finally, the project added QML-focused validation and CI smoke coverage.
+These checks help catch regressions and ensure that the interface is tested as a first-class Mixxx UI rather than as a special demo mode.

 ## Challenges and lessons learned